-There is a lack of information handed out to new mothers about pumping breast milk before they have their babies.
+There tends to be a lack of information handed out to new mothers about pumping breast milk before they have their babies.

-This lack of preparedness can lead to a stressful and frustrating search for the pumping tips and answers they need in the midst of being sleep deprived and desperate.
+This failure to prepare for pumping can lead to a stressful and frustrating search for the pumping tips and answers they need in the midst of being sleep deprived and desperate.

 Thankfully you found yourself in the right place today to get the best pumping tips for beginners.

-Most new mothers hold out the hope to have a beautiful breastfeeding relationship with their baby.
+Many new mothers hold onto the hope of having a beautiful breastfeeding relationship with their baby.

 But sometimes, due to unforeseen breastfeeding challenges and work commitments, that is sometimes not an option for all of us.